 Table of Contents

-Let’s take a look at different sections of what a potential phlebotomist resume should look like, and how you can make the most of it to hopefully get the call for an interview.
+Let’s take a look at different sections of what a potential phlebotomist resume should look like, and how you can make the most of it to get the call for an interview hopefully.

 Many resumes overlook this very simple introductory sentence that can decide whether or not an employer will even keep reading.
-An objective is a clear, single sentence that states exactly the type of job you’re looking for.
+An objective is a clear, single sentence that states exactly the type of job that is of interest to you.
 You don’t have to start talking about your skills, or why you want the job just yet.
 Just list simply that you are seeking a job as a phlebotomist (or appropriate title) to perform the specific duties needed (it’s okay to list some of those duties as well, as a way to show off your skills without actually mentioning it).

 List your educational experiences and training experiences, starting with the most recent.

 As you get into the middle part of your resume, be sure to have a section that lists your major strengths.
 For phlebotomy, this can include things like:

 Whatever you feel confident in when it comes to your skills, don’t be afraid to list here.
 The more confident you are in what you can do, the better.
 Use your strengths from your training program to push forward what you enjoy doing and can do well.